Lachie-King24/holbertonschool-shell/permissions/README.md

 9-John_Doe is a script used to give all permisions to the owner, read and execute to the group owner, and write and execute to others

 10-mirror_permissions is a script used to copy the permissions from the olleh file to the hello file

+11-directories_permissions is a script used to add execute permissions to all subdirectories of the current directory.